AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

   This is intended for the day-to-day command-line or IDE use of
   |GNATprove| when implementing a project.

-|GNATprove| consists of two distinct analyses, flow analysis and proof.
+|GNATprove| consists of two distinct analyses: flow analysis and proof.
 Flow analysis checks the correctness of aspects related to data flow (``Global``, ``Depends``, ``Abstract_State``, ``Initializes``, and refinement versions of these), and verifies the initialization of